-- The country is endowed with 17 millions of hectares of land potentially suitable for commercial reforestation (World Forest Investment, 2012);
+- 17 millions hectares of land potentially suitable for commercial reforestation (World Forest Investment, 2012);

-- It has an increasingly favorable business climate, and was ranked 5th in terms of “Ease of doing business” (IFC, The World Bank, 2013);
+- Increasingly favorable business climate, ranked 5th in terms of “Ease of doing business” (IFC, The World Bank, 2013);

-- There is growing demand for timber, pulp and paper.
-While demand was for these products used to be met primarily by natural forests, it became very clear that such increasing demand would require a diversification of supply, including through the development of planted forests.
+- Growing demand for timber, pulp and paper, which used to be met primarily by natural forests, but it is now recognized that a diverse supply is needed, including through the development of planted forests.

 This PROFOR activity aims to support the Government of Colombia’s efforts to define the most appropriate model for commercial reforestation, developed in an economically profitable, socially inclusive, and environmentally-friendly way.

-This activity will be implemented in two phases: The first phase mainly consists of analytical work targeted on four strategic areas: (i) zoning of the most promising areas for commercial reforestation; (ii) value chain analysis; (iii) institutional and policy framework; and (iv) transportation infrastructure.
-The second phase consists of in-depth studies based on outcomes of the diagnosis exercise.
+This activity was implemented in two phases: The first phase mainly consisted of analytical work targeted on four strategic areas: (i) zoning of the most promising areas for commercial reforestation; (ii) value chain analysis; (iii) institutional and policy framework; and (iv) transportation infrastructure.
+The second phase consisted of in-depth studies based on outcomes of the diagnosis exercise.

 The diagnostic analysis mostly confirmed the anticipated technical issues and the relevance of the four strategic areas.
 Key elements to be covered under the in-depth studies were discussed with many stakeholders as part of the diagnostic process.